-A couple of years ago my sister and I were away for Easter backpacking through Europe so we decided to treat ourselves to little holiday treat on the road.
-We were in England at the time and there were advertisements everywhere for this feature Cadbury crème egg McFlurry.
-Now normally this sort of allure wouldn’t appeal to me because it’s a McFlurry, but you could put a Cadbury crème egg into a shoe and I would eat it.
+A couple of years ago my sister and I were away for Easter backpacking through Europe and decided to treat ourselves to little holiday treat on the road.
+We were in England at the time and there were advertisements everywhere for this Cadbury crème egg McFlurry.
+Normally this sort of allure wouldn’t appeal to me because it’s a McFlurry, but you could put a Cadbury crème egg into a shoe and I would eat it.

 So that day we made a plan… After our day of exploring London we would head back to our hostel chill for a bit and while everyone else was getting ready to go out and PARTAY my sister and I would get ready to go out for an ice cream.

 I remember thinking I wonder how many chocolate crème eggs they’ll mash up into this McFlurry concoction?!?
 I had played out the scenario a few times in my head and by the time we walked up to the counter I was pretty much drooling.
 I walked up to that counter like I owned it… I’ll have one large Cadbury crème egg Mcflurry please, and I didn’t just travel 20 minutes in the rain on public transit to only order a small.
 Pfffffft small.

 So the kid behind the counter grabs a cup and fills it half way with what sort of looked like ice cream, and then this next part kind of confused me, they had this dispenser that looked almost looked like a mustard squeeze bottle, aka the yellow filling from the cream egg I guess followed by a scoop of chocolate pieces, and he was cheap on the scoop, then he slapped a lid on it and handed it to me with a smile.

 You know that feeling that comes over you when you find out as a kid that the Easter bunny doesn’t really exists, this moment was worse.